HomeDirectoriesTurning Clicks into Customers: Optimizing Directory Landing Pages

 • CTA + value reminder (“Yes!
 Send my free guide”)

-Scrolling is natural on mobile, clicking is not.
+Scrolling is natural on mobile; clicking is not.
 This changes everything about your page structure.
 Instead of hiding information behind tabs or accordions, consider a single-column layout that tells your story vertically.
 Users are happy to scroll if the content flows logically.

 Key Insight: Mobile users are often in “research mode” when browsing directories.
-Make it easy for them to save your information for later – prominent click-to-call buttons, easy-to-copy addresses, and simple bookmark options.
+Make it easy for them to save your information for later: prominent click-to-call buttons, easy-to-copy addresses, and simple bookmark options.

 Third-party scripts are another major culprit.
 That chat widget, analytics tracker, social media feed, and review widget all add up.
 Each external request adds latency.
 Audit every script and ask: is this directly contributing to conversions?
 If not, bin it.

 Quick Tip: Use Google’s PageSpeed Insights to get specific recommendations for your landing page.
-Focus on the “Opportunities” section for the biggest impact improvements.
+Focus on the “Opportunities” section for the biggest improvements.

 Social proof comes in many forms: